top of page

 🌱 Key takeaway: Support works best when it protects both dignity and structure: less coercion, more collaboration, and clear boundaries that do not turn into a battle.
 [1,7]

-Is PDA autism?
+Is PDA a formal diagnosis?

 Helpful summary and next steps